How to Know When a Client Is Ready for EMDR

 Careful assessment of dissociative symptoms can help clinicians determine whether additional stabilization work is needed.
 In some cases, therapists may spend more time strengthening grounding strategies or building internal resources before trauma processing begins.
 This is particularly important for clients with complex trauma histories or structural dissociation.

 Clinicians who work regularly with dissociation sometimes find it helpful to track patterns that emerge across sessions.
 For example, noticing when dissociation appears during emotional activation, which targets tend to trigger shutdown responses, or how quickly clients recover after grounding can provide useful clinical information.
-Tools such as the Dissociation Pattern Tracker for EMDR Therapy can help therapists monitor these patterns and make more informed decisions about pacing, stabilization, and readiness for trauma processing.

 When a Client Is Not Yet Ready for EMDR